Reincarnation Case of Napoleon Bonaparte | Jack Welch: Born Leaders in Two Lifetimes

 Both men demonstrated organizational ability, intelligence, energy, attention to detail, confidence, competitiveness and an ability to inspire others.
 As youngsters, both evinced a distaste for ‘being on the losing side.’

-Notable also is the photo of Welch from Welch’s autobiography which shows him in India meeting the Queen of England.
-Britain was the constant foe of France during Napoleon’s life; now Welch has not only exploited the benefits of their above-mentioned former colony, he is a personality and a power to be reckoned with in the business world–hence his presentation to the Queen.
+Notable also is the photo of Welch from his autobiography which shows him in India meeting the Queen of England.
+Britain was the constant foe of France during Napoleon’s life.
+In this interesting turn of events, the former foe of England, Napoleon, in his contemporary incarnation as Welch, was presented to the Queen.
 He is shown in profile, and though few readers will be aware of it, they are seeing the virtual profile of Bonaparte.

 Both men had mothers of strong character whom they fondly respected; both had three primary women in their lives.
 Napoleon had two marriages and a significant mistress, while Welch has had three wives.

-Physical Resemblance from One Lifetime to Another: A marked resemblance exists between Napoleon and Jack Welch.
+Physical Resemblance from One Lifetime to Another: There is a similarity in the facial architecture of Napoleon and Jack Welch.